-Benefits: Become aware of the reasons it’s so hard to create a positive mindset.
+Benefits: Recognize the reasons it’s so hard to create a positive mindset.

 Go From Inspiration to Action With the Worksheet Below!